Bibliosquid/bibliosquid/README.md

 ### About the Technical Writing Repository 👋

 This repository contains a collection of my writing, primarily focused on documentation and end-user focused work.
 Thank you for reading!
-Please check my [linkedin profile](https://www.linkedin.com/in/shelley-carr-squid) to learn more about my qualifications.
+Please check my [Linkedin profile](https://www.linkedin.com/in/shelley-carr-squid) to learn more about my qualifications.
 This page is made using Markdown.
 <!--
 **Bibliosquid/bibliosquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->